-

 -Battery must be ≤100 Wh (watthours) and ≤20 Wh per cell

--Example: A Samsung Galaxy Note 5 battery is 3.85V (Nominal voltage of any standard cell phone battery) and is rated at 3000 mAh milliamp hours.
+-Look up the Wh of a battery or calculate Volts X Amps.-Example: A Samsung Galaxy Note 5 battery is 3.85V (Nominal voltage of any standard cell phone battery) and is rated at 3000 mAh milliamp hours.

 -Having converted mAh to Ah first multiply 3.85 x 3 giving you 11.55 Wh.